Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 • tincture of valerian, etc.

-People with an established MVP usually live and work without any restrictions.
-Most do not feel the prolapse.
-Reviews report that only some patients experience unpleasant manifestations (fatigue, headache).
-Units were forced to seek surgical care.
+People with established MVP usually live and work without any restrictions.
+Most people do not feel the prolapse at all.
+Reviews report that only some patients experience unpleasant symptoms (fatigue, headache).
+A few were forced to seek surgical help.

 Consequences

-With PMK 1 and 2 degrees with an unexpressed reverse current, no activity restrictions are required.
-In difficult cases, it is recommended to avoid exercising with increased intensity.
+For grade 1 and 2 MVP with mild reverse flow, no activity restrictions are required.
+In severe cases, it is recommended to avoid activities with increased intensity.

 Is childbirth possible with this disease?

-During pregnancy, it is worthwhile to conduct ultrasound several times.
-If during the study no deterioration was found in comparison with past data, and MVP is not higher than degree 2, then it is not dangerous to combine prolapse and childbirth.
+During pregnancy, it is worth performing ultrasound several times.
+If the study does not reveal any deterioration in comparison with previous data, and MVP is not higher than grade 2, then it is not dangerous to combine prolapse and childbirth.

 Is it possible to play sports?

-In order to determine suitability for sports, it is necessary to refer to the recommendations of the All-Russian Society of Cardiology.
-To understand whether it is possible to play sports with prolapse, the absence of the following symptoms and pathologies will help:
+In order to determine suitability for playing sports, it is necessary to refer to the recommendations of the All-Russian Society of Cardiologists.
+The absence of the following symptoms and pathologies will help you understand whether you can play sports with prolapse:

 • loss of consciousness;